ccswbs/UoGd7-Training/features/howto-events.md

 ![Example of an Event Display](../images/evex.png)

 ## To Create an Event
-Before creating an event a **Taxonomy** for `Event_headings` needs to be created by the Site Manager.
-Events use a datafield called `Sections` where content creators can add data that doesn't conform to the predetermined Events feature such as *cost*, or *Extra Directions*, or  *Dinner Menu Items*.

 1. Select `Add Content` at the top of the administration bar.
 ![Add Content Highlighted](../images/ambac.png)